matomo-org/developer-documentation/docs/tracking-javascript.md

 *   `setCampaignKeywordKey(keyword)` - Set campaign keyword parameter(s).
 (Help: [Customize Campaign keyword parameter names](http://piwik.org/faq/how-to/#faq_120))
 *   `setConversionAttributionFirstReferrer( bool )` - Set to true to attribute a conversion to the first referrer.
 By default, conversion is attributed to the most recent referrer.

+### Ecommerce

+Piwik provides [ecommerce analytics](https://piwik.org/docs/ecommerce-analytics/) that let you measure items added to carts, and learn detailed metrics about abandoned carts and purchased orders.

+*   `setEcommerceView( productSKU, productName, categoryName, price )` - Sets the current page view as a product or category page view.
+When you call `setEcommerceView` it must be followed by a call to `trackPageView` to record the product or category page view.
+*   `addEcommerceItem( productSKU, [productName], [productCategory], [price], [quantity] )` - Adds a product into the ecommerce order.
+Must be called for each product in the order.
+*   `trackEcommerceCartUpdate( grandTotal )` - Tracks a shopping cart.
+Call this javascript function every time a user is adding, updating or deleting a product from the cart.
+*   `trackEcommerceOrder( orderId, grandTotal, [subTotal], [tax], [shipping], [discount] )` - Tracks an Ecommerce order, including any ecommerce item previously added to the order. `orderId` and `grandTotal` (ie. revenue) are required parameters.

 ### Configuration of Tracking Cookies

 Starting with Piwik 1.2, first party cookies are used.
 Consideration must be given to retention times and avoiding conflicts with other cookies, trackers, and apps.